Authors of section

 Attachment of archbar

-Cut the wire with the wire cutter and turn the ends (rosette) away from the gingiva to prevent damage.
+Cut the wire with the wire cutter and turn the ends (rosettes) away from the gingiva to prevent damage.

 Cutting of wire ends

-Ensure the wire rosettes do not protrude away from the arch bar, which will irritate the soft tissue.
+Ensure the wire rosettes do not protrude away from the arch bar, as this will irritate the soft tissue.

 Creation of rosettes